TrueBlocks/trueblocks-core/src/apps/chifra/internal/abis/README.md

-  -k, --known              load common 'known' ABIs from cache -r, --proxy_for string   redirects the query to this implementation -l, --list               a list of downloaded abi files -c, --count              show the number of abis downloaded -f, --find strings       search for function or event declarations given a four- or 32-byte code(s) -n, --hint strings       for the --find option only, provide hints to speed up the search
+  -k, --known              load common 'known' ABIs from cache -r, --proxy_for string   redirects the query to this implementation -l, --list               a list of downloaded abi files -i, --list_items         a list of the downloaded functions and events in all abi files -c, --count              show the number of abis downloaded -f, --find strings       search for function or event declarations given a four- or 32-byte code(s) -n, --hint strings       for the --find option only, provide hints to speed up the search